maxwalsh95/lunarlander_controller/README.md

 # lunarlander_controller

-Code which would allow a FRDM-K64F to function as a controller for a Lunar Lander (Lunar Lander game is not available and was not written by me).
+Code which would allow a FRDM-K64F to function as a controller for a Lunar Lander (Lunar Lander game is unavailable and was not written by me).